Why Do I Sweat So Much? And Ways to Deal

 What to Do About Excessive Sweat

-If you're constantly asking yourself, "why do I sweat so much?!" add a layer of protection with Thompson Tees.
-Our patented sweat proof technology Hydro-Shield is embedded in the underarms of every premium Thompson Tee.
-The Hydro-Shield traps heat and moisture and allows it to evaporate rather than seep through your clothes, so you can get back to your daily life, worry- and sweat-free.
+If you're constantly asking yourself, "why do I sweat so much?!" add a layer of protection with Thompson Tee.
+The patented sweat proof undershirts trap heat and moisture and allow it to evaporate rather than seep through your clothes.
+When you stop thinking about sweat, you can get back to your daily life.